THE HUMAN PHYSIOLOGICAL ALPHABET

 7. It can serve as an international phonetic alphabet for all organic scripts on Earth.

-8. HPA allows all of humanity to share a common point for understanding one another, from now into the deep future.
+8. PA allows all of humanity to share a common medium for understanding one another, from now into the deep future.

 Copyright © Geoffrey Graham Tudor 1995-2019.
 All rights reserved.